agungsepruloh/product_barcode/purchase_product_barcode/readme/DESCRIPTION.rst

-This module will help you to use product barcode and barcode scanner in purchase module.
+This module will help you to use product barcode and barcode scanner in the Purchase module.